-The Sociedad Gestora's activities are limited to the management of mortgage asset-backed notes.
+The Sociedad Gestora's main activities are limited to the management of asset-backed notes.

-The participation issuer, LC, will transfer the purchased rights (the loan claims and collateral securing the loans) to Foncaixa H4.
-LC will also transfer or pledge all present or future claims or rights under the various transaction documents to Foncaixa H4.
+The participation issuer, LC, will transfer the purchased rights (the loan claims and collateral securing the loans) to Foncaixa 5.
+LC will also transfer or pledge all present or future claims or rights under the various transaction documents to Foncaixa 5.

-Collateral
+■ Collateral

-The reference portfolio consists of 11,936 mortgage loans with a total outstanding balance of approximately EUR 600 million originated by LC in the normal course of their business.
-Around 55% of these products have certain characteristics that are usually associated with "flexible" mortgages.
+The reference portfolio from which the final pool will be chosen consists of 8,540 mortgage loans with a total outstanding balance of approximately EUR627million originated by LC in the normal course of their business.
+All these loans have certain characteristics that are usually associated with "flexible" mortgages.
 These benefits - available only to those borrowers not in arrears and who do not fail rigorous credit checks undertaken by LC - include:

-- the right to further drawdowns, subject to a new approval by LC, up to the initial credit limit, provided current loan-to-value ratio (LTV) (measured using original property appraisal values) does not exceed 80%; - At the discretion of LC, the ability to take a forebearance period of up to 24 months, during which borrowers are exempt only from principal repayments to the extent that they are current.
+- the right to further drawdowns, subject to a new approval by LC, up to the initial credit limit, provided the current loan-to-value ratio (LTV) (measured using original property appraisal values) does not exceed 80%; - At the discretion of LC, the ability to take a forebearance period of up to 24 months, during which borrowers are exempt only from principal repayments to the extent that they are current.

 All the loans are secured by residential properties in Spain.
-The security for the loans are mortgages registered in the 'Registro de la Propiedad' (the official register).
+The security for the loans is mortgages registered in the 'Registro de la Propiedad' (the official register).

-All the loans are variable-rate loans, 46.5% by outstanding principal balance are linked to the 12month Madrid Interbank Offered Rate (MIBOR), while the remainder is linked to the average mortgage interest rate from commercial and saving banks in Spain.
+All the loans are variable-rate loans, 66.33% by the outstanding principal balance are linked to the 12-month MIBOR or Euribor, while the remainder is linked to the average mortgage interest rate from commercial and saving banks in Spain.
 As of the closing date, no mortgage loans had any payments in arrears.

-Origination and Servicing
+■ Origination and Servicing

 In addition to the pool analysis, Fitch has reviewed and analysed LC's origination and servicing guidelines.
 Fitch has conducted several interviews with the respective originator and servicer managers responsible for LC's mortgage loan department.
-LC follows a tight process of underwriting criteria based on detailed procedures underwriting manual.
+LC follows a tight process of underwriting criteria based on a detailed procedures underwriting manual.

-LC puts a strong emphasis on a borrower's ability to pay and has employed a credit scoring system since November 1997.
-Fitch views the use of a creditscoring system favourably.
-The borrower's ability to pay is determined primarily by the borrower credit profile, risk profile of the property, and purpose and LTV of the transaction.
+LC places a strong emphasis on a borrower's ability to pay and has employed a credit scoring system since November 1997.
+The agency views the use of a credit-scoring system favourably.
+The borrower's ability to pay is determined primarily by the borrower's credit profile, the risk profile of the property, and purpose and LTV of the transaction.

 The loans in the portfolio have been originated by LC's local branch network.
-The residential mortgage business is regionally organised, with approximately 4,229 branches.
-A branch manager can approve mortgage loans within certain maximum amounts, depending on the credit analysis.
+The residential mortgage business is regionally organised, with approximately 4,452 branches.
+A branch manager can approve mortgage loans within certain maximum limits, depending on the credit analysis.
 If the amount of the mortgage loan exceeds the maximum, approval by a regional manager is mandatory.
 Exceeding this level of authorisation, approval must be given by a centralised committee.
 Appraisals for residential properties are usually performed on site, by independent estate agents registered with and governed by the Bank of Spain.